daviasantos/IMAV-S/readme.md

 First of all, fork this repository into your GitHub profile and then download or clone it on your computer.

 To run the simulator, you need to download the zipped file containing the virtual indoor arena.
 You can find it in [this page](http://www.professordavisantos.com/imav-s/).
 After that, you need to extract this file on your computer.
 Then you will obtain a folder contains the executable file `IMAVArena.exe`.
-This virtual arena has been developed in Unity 3D by Mr. Nicolas Granese.
+This virtual arena has been developed in Unity 3D by Mr. Nicolas Granese, who is a great guy!

 This repo has one main folder named `MATLAB`, where you can find all the simulator source files.
 It contains two sub-folders: `Classes` and `Conversions`.
 The sub-folder `Classes` in turn contains one class for each functionality of the simulator (*e.g.*, `CControl` is a class which implements the flight control laws).
 On the other hand, the sub-folder `Conversion` contains basic math functions for coordinate conversions, signal saturation, and construction of a skew-symmetric matrix.